softsideoftech/content/pages/raging.md

 ## My First Rage

-The first and last time I was in a state of uncontrolled rage, I was 10 years old and had gone on a 3-day overnight with my elementary school.
+The first time I was in a state of uncontrolled rage, I was 10 years old and had gone on a 3-day overnight with my elementary school.
 By the last day, I was worn down, feeling hopelessly sad, crying to myself on and off.
-After a while, one of the sweetest girls in the class walked up tried to comfort me.
+After a while, one of the sweetest girls in the class walked up and tried to comfort me.

 > I feel anxiety in my stomach as I write this.
 A part of me is afraid to share what I did next.

-I couldn't stand her.
-I wanted her to be gone.
-But she saw through my pain and wanted to be there for me.
+She saw my pain and wanted to be there for me, but for some reason I wanted her to be gone.
+In that moment, I hated all love and goodness in the world and I couldn't bear her presence.

 I had an overwhelming energy rush through me and all I wanted to do was annihilate her.
 I lunged at her and clawed at her arm.
 I wanted to hurt her.
 She was taken aback, but it wasn't enough for me.
 I went at her again.
-This time I scratched her so hard she was three streaks of shiny red on her arm.
+This time I scratched her so hard she had three streaks of shiny red on her arm.
 I drew blood.

 I was satisfied and simultaneously horrified by what I did.